sigp/lighthouse/book/src/become-a-validator-source.md

 ## 2. Start an Eth1 client

-As Eth2 relies upon the Eth1 chain for validator on-boarding and eventually Eth1 may use the Eth2 chain as a finality gadget.
-As such, all Eth2 validators must have a connection to an Eth1 node.
+As Eth2 relies upon the Eth1 chain for validator on-boarding and eventually Eth1 may use the Eth2 chain as a finality gadget, all Eth2 validators must have a connection to an Eth1 node.

 We provide instructions for using Geth (this is, by chance, what we ended up testing with), but you could use any client that implements the JSON RPC via HTTP.
 At least for Geth, a fast-synced node is sufficient.

 ### Starting Geth